My visit to an Indigenous cultural centre transformed the way I saw Whistler and the world

 But I discovered something much more exciting and profound in Whistler, and something frankly unexpected.
 My visit to the Squamish Lil’wat Cultural Centre opened my eyes to the spirit of this ruggedly beautiful land.

-Arriving at the SLCC, you are welcomed by a local guide from the Squamish or Lil’wat First Nations.
+Arriving at the SLCC, you are welcomed by a local guide from the Squamish or Lil’wat nations.
 The youthful guides are ambassadors for their people, and the centre gives them both employment opportunities and helps teach them about their own cultural heritage, keeping it alive in the face of increasing encroachment.

 My guide, a young woman named Charlamain Mersades Jim, is one of four siblings in the same family who work at the SLCC.
 My tour started with Charlamain performing a Women’s Warrior Song.
 It was followed by a short and informative movie, a guided tour of the building and exhibits and finally a chance to experience making a craft (a cedar bracelet).